ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

-# Setting up the VPN
+# Connecting to VPNs for Pasian Learning

 You will need a VPN account to connect to Passian Learning.
 - Researchers need VPN access to the Passian Learning Researcher network